laboon/CS1632_Fall2016/exercises/Exercise1-UnitTesting.md

 You will need to write your own test files, of course (you may use NoogieTest and CoogieTest as basic templates).

-Replace ":" with ";" on Windows machines.
+Replace ":" with ";" on Windows machines ( `java -cp .;./junit-4.12.jar;./hamcrest-core-1.3.jar TestRunner` ) .
+If you are using Windows 7, you will also need to put the classpath argument entirely in quotes ( `java -cp ".;./junit-4.12.jar;./hamcrest-core-1.3.jar" TestRunner` )

 Don't use "~" or other shortcuts when referring to the path that the `junit` and `hamcrest` jar files live.
 Your Java files may compile but then won't run - apparently the `-cp` option in `javac` parses paths different than `java`.
 This is because LOL programming.